banner

 JEE Main 2026 Shift 2 Comparison with Other Shifts

-Student feedback will indicate the variations in difficulty between the morning and evening shifts on April 4.
-There is always a slight variation in difficulty between the two shifts.
-Overall, the difficulty will be compared once the exam concludes using students’ feedback.
+Student feedback indicate the variations in difficulty between the morning and evening shifts on April 4.
+There is a slight variation in difficulty between the two shifts.

 About JEE Main 2026 April 4 Shift 2 Analysis

-• This analysis will be based on student feedback collected after the exam.
+• This analysis is based on student feedback collected after the exam.

-• It will include an expert evaluation of the question paper.
+• It include an expert evaluation of the question paper.

-• It will reflect the overall pattern followed in the exam.
+• It reflect the overall pattern followed in the exam.

-• It will show the perceived difficulty level of the paper.
+• It show the perceived difficulty level of the paper.

 More JEE Main 2026 Analysis Links